Moving from Port St. Lucie to St. Petersburg, FL

 Best movers from Port St. Lucie to St. Petersburg

-Safeway Moving is our top-rated full-service pick for larger moves from Port St. Lucie to St. Petersburg.
-With 14 years in the moving industry and service throughout Florida, they're a strong fit for intrastate moves of 182 miles.
+Safeway Moving is our best overall value pick for full-service moves from Port St. Lucie to St. Petersburg.
+With 14 years in the moving industry, statewide service throughout Florida, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 182 miles with the logistics infrastructure most local operators can't match.

 More Florida moving resources